alwaysbegrowing/bond-docs/litepaper.md

-# Arbor: A Bond Issuance Protocol
+# Arbor: DeFi Native Debt Financing

 ## Abstract

-Arbor allows DAOs and other on-chain entities to obtain financing by selling long-term debt in the form of tokenized bonds.
-It facilitates debt pricing, issuance, and repayment.
+Arbor allows DAOs and other on-chain entities to obtain financing by selling long-term debt.
+Our first product is bonds for DAOs.

 ## Introduction